-Today you will be transferred to the airport for your flight to Bangkok.
+Today you will be transferred across the border to Ubon Ratchathani in Thailand, from where you will fly to Bangkok (flight time approx. 1 hour 15 minutes).
 Upon arrival, you will be transferred to your hotel for check in.
-There are no activities planned this afternoon so you may spend it as you wish.
 Enjoy your farewell dinner at your hotel this evening.